everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 This post was published on the [Fission][fission-blog] blog.

-*Authors*: [Brian Ginsburg][bgins] and [Zeeshan Lakhani][zeeshan-lakhani]
+_Authors_: [Brian Ginsburg][bgins] and [Zeeshan Lakhani][zeeshan-lakhani]

 ---

 [Everywhere Computer][everywhere-comp] is an emerging decentralized platform that aims to distribute computational tasks across a vast, open network.
 This network spans from your personal machine to other devices on your LAN, a cluster of cloud nodes, and even to [PoPs (points of presence)][pop] located at the edge of the Internet.
-Processing can happen as close to the data source as possible or scheduled on nodes where general availability or critical resources like GPU or CPU are more abundant.
+Processing happens as close to the data source as possible or scheduled on nodes with general availability or critical resources like sufficiently capable CPUs or GPUs.

 At its core, Everywhere Computer is built on the [InterPlanetary Virtual Machine (IPVM)][ipvm] protocol.
 It executes [workflows][workflows] containing tasks that are [content-addressed][content-addressing]—which means they're uniquely identified by their content rather than by their location.
 This system is powered by our [Homestar runtime][homestar-runtime], an engine that runs Wasm-based workflows composed of [Wasm components][wasm-component] with runnable functions that can be scheduled and executed by any Homestar peer throughout the network.

-Beyond the sandboxing, portability, and predictable performance benefits of Wasm, we're excited about orchestrating workflows and state machines composed of modules compiled from different source languages and then tying them altogether as a workflow where the output of one task feeds into the input of another.
-Composing a set of related functions, whether we write them ourselves or use existing ones that will eventually land in our registry, into a singular compute workflow, akin to [step functions][aws-step-fn], lets users focus on defining component interactions in languages of their choosing without having to program the in-between logic to make the interactions work.
+Beyond the sandboxing, portability, and predictable performance benefits of Wasm, we're excited about orchestrating workflows and state machines composed of modules compiled from different source languages and bringing them together in workflows where the output of one task feeds into the input of another.
+Composing components in a workflow lets users focus on component interfaces without having to consider interactions between multiple languages.

 ![everywhere-at-a-glance](./assets/blogcompute_nontransparent.png)

-With Everywhere Computer, we're all in on "[the return of write once, run anywhere][write-once-run]" as a motto, where workflows can run on the browser, an ARM laptop, or a remote edge device, but with content-addressing and our focus on replayability of previously computed tasks, which are cached and not re-run, we can go a step further and say "**write once, run once, and never again (everywhere)**."
+With Everywhere Computer, we're all in on "[the return of write once, run anywhere][write-once-run]" as a motto, but with content-addressing and our focus on caching and replayability of previously computed tasks, we can go a step further and say "**write once, run once, and never again (everywhere)**."

 With this post, our goal is to introduce authoring Wasm components and, therefore, functions for Everywhere Computer.
 Wasm components can be authored in [various languages][wit-guest][^1], but we'll focus primarily on Rust, JavaScript, and Python for this post.

-[Skipping ahead](#our-functions), *a)* we'll highlight the essential code and dependencies needed to implement our functions for each of these languages, *b)* compile them to Wasm, packaging them as Wasm components, *c)* and then bring them all together into a workflow that executes on our compute platform using [Every CLI][everycli].
-Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and Every CLI, the latter of which provides a convenient interface for running Homestar with a gateway for preparing and executing workflows.
+We'll be writing functions in each of these languages, compiling them to Wasm, packaging them as Wasm components, and bringing them together into a workflow that executes on our compute platform.
+Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and [Every CLI][everycli], the latter of which provides a convenient interface for running Homestar with a gateway for preparing and executing workflows.

 Everywhere Computer is in beta.
 Everything is publicly available, but we have a closed beta group to provide high-quality support and to gather feedback.
 [Sign up][beta-signup] for the beta group.
 We would love to hear what you are working on and how you might use Everywhere Computer!

 The code covered in this post is available in the [writing-functions-blogpost-2024][writing-functions-repo] repository.
-You can follow along with the code and run the examples yourself directly from the repository.

 ### Background: Wasm components, WIT, and WASI logging